logchan/WinCredFirefoxPwd/README.md

 ### Initial configuration

 Open `Credential Manager` and select `Windows Credentials`.
-Look for `Generic Credentials`, and click the `Add a generic credentail` button to its right.
+Look for `Generic Credentials`, and click the `Add a generic credential` button to its right.
 Enter these information:

 ```
 Internet or network address: firefox-master